 The role of marijuana in professional sports might sound like a new development, but it has actually been well documented for over 40 years.
 As a recent piece from the sports authority SB Nation shows, some of this cannabis use was ordinary, while other cases were definitely more outrageous.

-In the early 1970’s, it was revealed that former UCLA coach John Wooden, who had a reputation for being a hardcore disciplinarian, gave one of his star players, Bill Walton, permission to smoke marijuana and remain on the team.
+In the early 1970s, it was revealed that former UCLA coach John Wooden, who had a reputation for being a hardcore disciplinarian, gave one of his star players, Bill Walton, permission to smoke marijuana and remain on the team.
 Walton’s ex-wife Susie exposed this tidbit of information in an interview with the New York Times, in which she said, ‘’Wooden let Bill smoke pot but not the other players.”
 Wooden has forever denied this accusation.

-Around a decade later a story surfaced surrounding Formula 1 racing legend James Hunt that suggested he had used his driving skills on the mean streets of Scotland to avoid getting busted by the cops for weed.
+Around a decade later a story surfaced surrounding Formula One racing legend James Hunt that suggested he had used his driving skills on the mean streets of Scotland to avoid getting busted by the cops for weed.
 In a piece for the Mirror, Hunt’s son recounted some of the wild times his father had while leading a rock star career.

 These days, it is not surprising when a NBA star gets caught with a little weed.
 But that wasn’t always the case.
 In 1996, former NBA player JR Rider, who was with the Portland Trail Blazers at the time, made headlines after he was caught by police smoking weed out of a soda can. ‘’They observed Mr. Rider holding a pop can and a lighter near his mouth,’’ said a spokesman for the Clackamas County Sherriff’s Office. ‘’Deputies seized the items and found the can to be converted into a smoking device, which contained a small amount of marijuana.’’

-A few years later two more Portland Trail Blazers were busted for marijuana after being pulled over by the cops for speeding.
+A few years later, two more Portland Trail Blazers were busted for marijuana after being pulled over by the cops for speeding.
 An officer with the Washington State Patrol stopped Rasheed Wallace and Damon Stoudamire following a winning game against the Seattle Supersonics.
 It was during the stop that the officer smelled marijuana.
 A search uncovered “less than 40 grams,” according to reports.
 But both players fought the charges and they were eventually dropped.

 Regardless of its acceptance, pro athletes are still using the herb as an alternative to pain medications.
-They have simply found ways to beat drug testing – even if some of these methods are considered dangerous.
+And a growing number of former athletes have joined the cannabis industry and the fight to legitimatize cannabis use in professional sports.